 The 54-credit lockstep curriculum is composed of 17 courses which include a culminating series of capstone seminars.
 Each term is 13 weeks long.
 Courses and/or descriptions subject to change.

-This course engages in a systematic examination of leadership in practice and how these examples result in successful leadership practices relative to theories of leadership, ethical frameworks, and your personal strengths and abilities.
-From these reflections you will develop an intellectually-rigorous, personal statement of leadership.
+• This course engages in a systematic examination of leadership in practice and how these examples result in successful leadership practices relative to theories of leadership, ethical frameworks, and a student’s personal strengths and abilities.
+From these reflections, each student will develop an intellectually rigorous, personal statement of leadership.

-This course will provide the foundational knowledge for creating, sustaining, and leading an inclusive culture within organizations.
-You will learn to incorporate multiple stakeholders’ voices within and outside the organization through an equity-minded leadership lens.
-We will place a strong emphasis on collaboration and coalition building within organizations to create an effective organizational culture in which all stakeholders can thrive.
+• This course will provide the foundational knowledge for creating, sustaining, and leading an inclusive culture within organizations.
+Students will learn to incorporate multiple stakeholders’ voices within and outside the organization through an equity-minded leadership lens.
+The course will place a strong emphasis on collaboration and coalition building within organizations to create an effective organizational culture in which all stakeholders can thrive.

-In these courses we focus on quantitative/qualitative forms of inquiry, highlighting the types of questions quantitative/qualitative data are best positioned to answer and common forms of data collection and analysis.
-To foster your development as a scholar-practitioner, the courses will provide you with the foundational knowledge to be a discerning consumer of qualitative and quantitative research and help you find the tools to answer your own well-formed practice-based research questions.
+• This course will focus on quantitative/qualitative forms of inquiry, highlighting the types of questions quantitative/qualitative data are best positioned to answer and common forms of data collection and analysis.
+To foster each student’s development as a scholar-practitioner, the courses will provide them with the foundational knowledge to be a discerning consumer of qualitative and quantitative research and help them find the tools to answer their own well-formed practice-based research questions.

-In these courses we focus on quantitative/qualitative forms of inquiry, highlighting the types of questions quantitative/qualitative data are best positioned to answer and common forms of data collection and analysis.
-To foster your development as a scholar-practitioner, the courses will provide you with the foundational knowledge to be a discerning consumer of qualitative and quantitative research and help you find the tools to answer your own well-formed practice-based research questions.
+• This course will focus on quantitative/qualitative forms of inquiry, highlighting the types of questions quantitative/qualitative data are best positioned to answer and common forms of data collection and analysis.
+To foster each student’s development as a scholar-practitioner, the courses will provide them with the foundational knowledge to be a discerning consumer of qualitative and quantitative research and help them find the tools to answer their own well-formed practice-based research questions.

-This course introduces the concepts, principles, and methods underlying the evaluation of interventions, practices, and programs in organizational contexts.
-You will study different approaches to evaluation design, data collection and analysis, and the reporting of results.
+• This course introduces the concepts, principles, and methods underlying the evaluation of interventions, practices, and programs in organizational contexts.
+Students will study different approaches to evaluation design, data collection and analysis, and the reporting of results.
 The course will also consider the ethics and use of evaluation in organizations.
-You will apply this learning to the design and implementation of a practice-based evaluation.
+Students will apply this learning to the design and implementation of a practice-based evaluation.

 Prerequisites: Foundations of Inquiry (Quant and Qual)

-This course is centered on the development of theory in leadership from both a modernist and postmodernist perspective.
-It is designed to provide the candidate with the basis for understanding the range of theories that have and continue to influence conceptual thought and practice in educational and organizational leadership.
-Since the practice of leadership in schools and organizations is both an applied science and an art, the course is far ranging in its scope.
+• This course is centered on the development of theory in leadership from both a modernist and postmodernist perspective.
+It is designed to provide the student with the basis for understanding the range of theories that have and continue to influence conceptual thought and practice in educational and organizational leadership.
+Since the practice of leadership in schools and organizations is both an applied science and an art, the course is far-ranging in its scope.
 At issue is not only the content of what is considered educational and organizational leadership, but the boundaries of the “field” itself.

 Optional In-Person Immersion